 3. Tames Hunger

-As stated, foods rich in fiber and starch tend to increase satiety.
+As stated, foods rich in fiber and starch, like sweet potatoes, yams, and even plantains, tend to increase satiety.
 This way, starch suppresses hunger and energy intake and reduces the risk of several diseases.
 Studies also suggest resistant starch may also benefit digestive health and reduce inflammatory biomarkers (22), (23).

 4. Is Good For Your Gut